quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 8 months ago

 Communication was great until I had tenants in my property.
 Now it takes days to get a response from the team.
-I’m not updated on the status of work orders or the condition of my property.
-The services they provide are expensive compared to other services but the customer service isn’t great unless the manager gets involved.
+I'm not updated on the status of work orders or the condition of my property.
+The services they provide are expensive compared to other services but the customer service isn't great unless the manager gets involved.

 Like2